pavelsabatka/gtm-sklik/README.md

 ### Universal params
 * ID - conversion or remarketing ID, expected numeric value like 111111
 * Code Type - select conversion or retargeting
-* URL (Optional) - custom URL can be submitted, real URL is used if not set
 * Zbozi Shop ID (Optional) - shop ID from aministration https://admin.zbozi.cz/
 * Zbozi Code Type (Optional) - type of conversion code - Standard, Limited or Sandbox